singnet/dev-portal/docs/ai-consumers/marketplace-service_invocation.md

 ![marketplace](/assets/img/dapp/authorize_metamask.png)

-### Depositing tokens from Metamask to the Singularity Escrow Wallet.
+### Depositing tokens from Metamask to the Escrow Wallet.

 Steps
 1. Let start by depositing some tokens from Metamask to the Singularity Escrow Wallet.
 So you can pay for service